-If you have to pause your application and come back later, that's fine.
+If you have to pause your application and come back later, that’s fine.
 The calculation of your federal subsidy will impact the premium you pay during Open Enrollment periods.
 Since it is based on the estimate of your adjusted gross income (AGI), we can help you determine which plans maximize your financial aid (if applicable).
-As an instant tax-credit, it will immediately reduce your premium, and you don't have to wait until tax-filing time to receive the money.
+As an instant tax-credit, it will immediately reduce your premium, and you don’t have to wait until tax-filing time to receive the money.
 If a household member changes jobs, retires, is laid off, or becomes eligible for Medicare or Medicaid, the amount of a subsidy may be impacted.

 Provide Basic Information